jeanhoyos/frogs_robot_module/README.md

 sudo apt install docker
 ```

 The next step is to build an Docker image that will be used at runtime.
-Such an image is the result of the building of a Dockerfile.
+Such an image is the result of the build of a Dockerfile.
 Such file will give a proper definition of your running environment (installed packages, libraries, ROS version, ...)
 If not the case, navigate to the location of the Dockerfile and build it with the following command.
 Change the --tag name to something module-specific